-The Youth Justice Act 1992 (Qld) (Youth Justice Act) does not describe when or for what offences a caution should be given.
+The Youth Justice Act 1992 (Qld) (Youth Justice Act) notes that the purpose of cautioning is to divert children from the criminal justice system (s 14), but does not describe when or for what offences a caution should be given.
 A police officer can only administer a caution if the child:

 - admits the offence and

 - consents to being cautioned (s 16 Youth Justice Act).